Product integral: Type I: Volterra integral

 When $f$ is a constant function, the limit of the first type of approximation is equal to the second type of approximation.
-Notice that in general, for a step function, the value of the second type of approximation doesn't depend on the partition, as long as the partition is a refinement of the partition defining the step function, whereas the value of the first type of approximation does depend on the fineness of the partition, even when it is a refinement of the partition defining the step function.
+Notice that in general, for a step function, the value of the second type of approximation does not depend on the partition, as long as the partition is a refinement of the partition defining the step function, whereas the value of the first type of approximation does depend on the fineness of the partition, even when it is a refinement of the partition defining the step function.